stappersg/vBook/src/features.md

 - Mail exports in raw and json format
 - Third-party softwares called by user-defined services
+- Mods and addons developed by the community
 - Applications logs

 ## Filtering